rune-scroller Svelte Themes

 Public API

-Rune Scroller exports 2 action-based APIs (no components):
+Rune Scroller exports a single action-based API (no components):

 Why actions instead of components?